Running Payroll in Vietnam: Employment Taxes & Setup

 How much is payroll tax in Vietnam?

-In Vietnam, employers contribute a total of 21.5% of an employee's gross salary for mandatory insurance: 17.5% for Social Insurance, 3% for Health Insurance, and 1% for Unemployment Insurance.
-Additionally, employers must contribute 2% of the salary fund to the Trade Union fee.
+In Vietnam, employers contribute a total of 22% of an employee's gross salary: 17.5% for Social Insurance, 3% for Health Insurance, 0.5% for Accident Insurance, and 1% for Unemployment Insurance.
 Employees contribute 10.5% of their gross salary: 8% for Social Insurance, 1.5% for Health Insurance, and 1% for Unemployment Insurance.
-For Personal Income Tax, Vietnam uses a progressive system with rates ranging from 5% to 35% for residents, while non-residents pay a flat 20% rate on Vietnam-sourced income.
+For Personal Income Tax (PIT), Vietnam applies progressive rates ranging from 5% to 35% for residents (after deductions), while non-residents pay a flat 20% on Vietnam-sourced income.